debops/debops/docs/organizational-structure.rst

 organized work, various roles are defined within the Project.

-In the industry the term "organizational structure" might also be known as "roles as missions" which is not used in this documentation to avoid confusion with Ansible roles.
+In the industry the term "organizational structure" might also be known as "roles and missions" which is not used in this documentation to avoid confusion with Ansible roles.

 Refer to the `DebOps People`_ section in the debops-keyring_ documentation